Writings in the Science of al-Jarḥ wa al-Taʿdīl

 - Al-Walīd ibn Muslim (119–195 AH): Described by al-Dhahabī as having authored various classifications and histories.

-- Muḥammad ibn Saʿd (168–230 AH): He has a book titled al-Ṭabaqāt al-Kubrā, which is unique in its genre.
-It is an extensive historical work arranged by ṭabaqāt (generations), and it consists of five books.
-He is the first author whose work in biographical dictionaries has reached us.
+- Muḥammad ibn Saʿd (168–230 AH): author of al-Ṭabaqāt al-Kubrā, a unique work in its genre.
+It is an extensive historical work arranged by ṭabaqāt (generations) in five books.
+He is the earliest author of a biographical dictionary whose work has reached us.

-- Yaḥyā ibn Maʿīn (158–233 AH): He is one of the most prominent scholars in the field of jarḥ wa taʿdīl (criticism and appraisal), and his students gathered the statements and issues related to it in books such as the works of Ibn al-Junayd, ʿAbbās al-Dūrī, and Ibn al-Burāʾ.
+- Yaḥyā ibn Maʿīn (158–233 AH): one of the leading scholars of jarḥ wa taʿdīl (criticism and appraisal).
+His students gathered his statements and issues in works such as those of Ibn al-Junayd, ʿAbbās al-Dūrī, and Ibn al-Burāʾ.

-- Muḥammad ibn Ismāʿīl al-Bukhārī (194–256 AH): He has three famous collections: al-Kabīr, al-Awsaṭ, and al-Ṣaghīr.
-His works were printed in large editions, and his book al-Ḍuʿafāʾ was also published.
+- Muḥammad ibn Ismāʿīl al-Bukhārī (194–256 AH): author of three well-known collections, al-Kabīr, al-Awsaṭ, and al-Ṣaghīr, all printed in large editions.
+His al-Ḍuʿafāʾ has also been published.

 - Muḥammad ibn ʿAmr ibn Mūsā Abū Jaʿfar al-ʿAqīlī (d.
-322 AH): He authored al-Ḍuʿafāʾ al-Kabīr in four volumes and is also considered a primary source for critiquing narrators.
+322 AH): author of al-Ḍuʿafāʾ al-Kabīr in four volumes, a primary source for the critique of narrators.

-- ʿAbd al-Raḥmān ibn Abī Ḥātim Muḥammad ibn Idrīs al-Rāzī (240–327 AH): He is a significant figure in the field of jarḥ wa taʿdīl (criticism and appraisal), and his father and Abū Zurʿah are major references in this area.
-His works were printed in two parts, with an important introduction on criticism and modification.
+- ʿAbd al-Raḥmān ibn Abī Ḥātim Muḥammad ibn Idrīs al-Rāzī (240–327 AH): a major figure in jarḥ wa taʿdīl; his father and Abū Zurʿah are themselves principal references in the field.
+His works have been printed in two parts, with an important introduction on jarḥ and taʿdīl.

-- Abū Ḥātim Muḥammad ibn Ḥibbān al-Bustī (275–354 AH): He authored two books: al-Thiqāt (a shortened version) and al-Ḍuʿafāʾ (an expanded version).
-He is well-known for his method in validating unknown narrators and for his strictness in criticism for even the slightest error.
-Both books have been printed.
+- Abū Ḥātim Muḥammad ibn Ḥibbān al-Bustī (275–354 AH): author of al-Thiqāt (in shorter form) and al-Ḍuʿafāʾ (in expanded form).
+He is known for his method of validating unknown narrators and for his strictness in criticising the slightest error.
+Both books are in print.

-- Abū Aḥmad ʿAbd Allāh ibn ʿAdī al-Jurjānī (277–365 AH): A famous scholar in this field, known for his fairness.
-He authored a large book titled al-Kāmil fī Ḍuʿafāʾ al-Rijāl, which includes details about each person who was criticised, even if they were trusted but criticised for weak chains of transmission.
-His specific studies are unique as he concludes each biography with a detailed analysis of each narrator.
+- Abū Aḥmad ʿAbd Allāh ibn ʿAdī al-Jurjānī (277–365 AH): a respected scholar in this field, known for his fairness.
+He authored the large al-Kāmil fī Ḍuʿafāʾ al-Rijāl, covering each person criticised, including those held trustworthy but criticised on the strength of a weak chain.
+His method is distinctive in closing each biography with a detailed analysis of the narrator.

-- ʿAbd al-Ghanī ibn Surūr al-Maqdisī (541–600 AH), a skilled memoriser, is known for his work al-Kamāl fī Asmāʾ al-Rijāl (The Complete Book on the Names of Narrators).
-In it, he has included the narrators of the six major ḥadīth collections, and this was the first book to compile the narrators from these collections.
+- ʿAbd al-Ghanī ibn Surūr al-Maqdisī (541–600 AH): a skilled memoriser, known for al-Kamāl fī Asmāʾ al-Rijāl ("The Complete Book on the Names of Narrators"), which gathered the narrators of the six major ḥadīth collections, the first work to do so.